Losant/losant-docs/docs/experiences/groups.md

 ![Add Group](/images/experiences/add-group.png "Add Group")

-From the Groups list page, click "Add Group" in the top right corner.
+From the Groups list page, click "Add" at the top right of the group list.
 This will take you to a page where the new group can be configured.

 ## Group Configuration